 Heroin addiction and abuse can lead to devastating personal consequences in nearly every aspect of a user’s life.
 Addiction leaves virtually no part of an addict unaffected.
 You may notice that you’ve lost the core group of individuals you once called friends.
 You may see that your family is out of their minds with worry about your drug use.
 You may have been fired from your job or kicked out of school for declining performance.
 You may learn that you are facing many major medical problems as a result of your addiction.
 You may feel alone, hopeless, and desperate.
 We are here to help.

-At Delta, we offer state-of-the art behavioral health treatments inside our renowned medical hospital.
+At Delta, we offer state-of-the-art behavioral health treatments, including detox.
 This combination has proved beneficial for many men and women just like you who are struggling with substance addiction along with any medical problems.
 Our fully trained staff is well-equipped to help each person who comes to us struggling to beat addiction by administering comforting around-the-clock care.
 At Delta, you’ll know you’ve come to the right place to finally kick your heroin habit for good.

 At Delta, we strive to be a beacon of light in our community, offering the most effective and up-to-date treatments available in the comfort of our dual behavioral health center and medical hospital.
 We work hard to instill hope in those who may feel as though things are hopeless as we refocus their behaviors and teach proper coping skills.
 We pride ourselves on providing a full spectrum of mental health care for those who need it when they need it most.
 At Delta, you’re more than a collection of symptoms or a disorder to be treated, you’re a whole person who deserves to be treated with dignity and respect as you begin the recovery process.

 Types of heroin addiction treatment offered at Delta Medical Center in Memphis, TN